rhezab/smile/docs/presentation.md

 When you next commit this change to your repo, the new site will be built in presentation mode.
 This can be done on any branch.

-### Notes

-The `/config` route is not reachable in presentation mode by default to prevent certain information being leaked publically on your website.